mglaredo/moodle-block_boaidp/README.txt

 The main aims of these metadata is to serve as basis (Data Provider) for further OAI-PMH 2.0 Harvester implementations, so feel you free to test and improve this Moodle's Block Plugin.

+Besides, inside phpoai2 folder, we have customized and PHP OAI-PMH interface for query de metadata associated with each BOAIDP course's block.
+For testing OAI-PMH Interface please use the following URL: http://<moodlehost>/blocks/boaidp/phpoai2/oai2.php

 This Moodle's Block is written in PHP, following the Moodle Development/Contributions guidelines/recommendations.

-GETTING ON GITHUB
+GETTING AND COLLABORATING ON GITHUB https://github.com/mglaredo/moodle-block_boaidp
-https://github.com/mglaredo/moodle-block_boaidp

-GETTING ON MOODLE
+GETTING STABLE PACKAGES ON MOODLE https://moodle.org/plugins/view.php?plugin=block_boaidp
-https://moodle.org/plugins/view.php?plugin=block_boaidp